 Trinity Parkway and S.M.
 Wright

-The North Texas Tollway Authority is currently working on an Environmental Impact Statement (EIS) for this roadway, which is required prior to construction.
-The schedule for completing the EIS and for construction of the Parkway, should a build alternative be approved, is pending further coordination with TxDOT, FHWA and the USACE.
+The North Texas Tollway Authority continues to work on Environmental Impact Statement (EIS) for this roadway, which is required prior to construction.
+The schedule for completing the EIS and for construction of the Parkway, should a build alternative be approved, is pending further coordination with TxDOT and the USACE.
+The FHWA Record of Decision was received on April 2, 2015.

 S. M. Wright